Boris-Lipa/HandyNotes_Ascension_POI/README.md

 # HandyNotes: Ascension POI

-A HandyNotes plugin for World of Warcraft 3.3.5 (WotLK) that displays points of interest on the map for Ascension WoW.
+A HandyNotes plugin for World of Warcraft 3.3.5 (WotLK) that Worldforged RPG Items on the map.
+Works for Ascension WoW servers as they have the items.

-This is meant to work for Bronzebeard!
+I'm waiting on some more data dumps that will enable me to show all of the item tooltip for each item, but for now it will show no tooltip and a generic icon for items that don't have an Item ID in the data dump.

 ## Features

-- Shows ME's and lootable Worldforged items on the map
+- Shows lootable Worldforged items on the map
-- Displays item names and coordinates in tooltips
+- Shows the item tooltip / icon for items where I have an Item ID
+- Will scale the item in the tooltip to player level (if supported, does not work on Elune for now, might work on Bronzebeard)

 ## Installation